arthurdjn/scrape-goodreads/README.md

 # scrape-goodreads
 Python package to scrape data from goodreads.com website.
 Authors, Books, and Quotes can be extracted.

-*Project made during a Deep Learning project for music generation using GPT2 model.*
+*Project made during a Deep Learning project for poem generation using GPT2 model.*

 # Installation